Bangladeshi art: Sculpture

-Unlike other parts of the Indian Subcontinent, the art of sculpture in Bangladesh started through the molding of terracotta because of the dearth of stone relief and abundance of the soft alluvial clay.
+Unlike other parts of the Indian subcontinent, the art of sculpture in Bangladesh started through the molding of terracotta because of the dearth of stone relief and abundance of the soft alluvial clay.
 This dates back to the 3rd/2nd century BC.

-In course of time, the influence of north and central India began to grow in the sculptural art of Bangladesh and the introduction of stone sculpting started.
+In the course of time, the influence of north and central India began to grow in the sculptural art of Bangladesh, and the introduction of stone sculpting started.
 From the early three centuries of the common era, the local sculptors started to make black stone sculptures in the Kusana style, native to northern India.
-These sculptures were the images of the deities worshiped by the followers of the three major religions of the time, namely, Brahmanism, Buddhism and Jainism.
+These sculptures were the images of the deities worshiped by the followers of the three major religions of the time, namely, Brahmanism, Buddhism, and Jainism.

-Bronze sculptures began to be assimilated in the 7th century AD primarily from the Chittagong region.
-The earliest sculptures of this kind were depictions of Buddhist beliefs but the art was later integrated into the Hindu art as well.
+Bronze sculptures began to be assimilated in the 7th century AD, primarily from the Chittagong region.
+The earliest sculptures of this kind were depictions of Buddhist beliefs, but the art was later integrated into the Hindu art as well.

 In modern times, the theme of sculptural art has been dominated by some historical events, mainly the Bangladesh liberation war.
-Aparajeyo Bangla, Shabash Bangladesh are some of the noteworthy examples of this trend.
+Aparajeyo Bangla and Shabash Bangladesh are some of the noteworthy examples of this trend.

 Folk art

-As in other countries of the world, the people of rustic, and primitive ideas developed folk art in Bangladesh.
-Because of this the structure and growth of the folk-art of Bangladesh are filled with pure and simple vigor and the symbolic representations of hope, aspiration and sense of beauty of the rural Bangladeshi folk.
+As in other countries of the world, the people of rustic and primitive ideas developed folk art in Bangladesh.
+Because of this, the structure and growth of the folk-art of Bangladesh are filled with pure and simple vigor and the symbolic representations of hope, aspiration, and sense of beauty of the rural Bangladeshi folk.
 The environment and the agricultural activities greatly helped to enrich the traditional folk-art of Bangladesh.
 It uses traditional motifs reflecting the land and its people.
 Different forms of folk art tend to repeat these common motifs.
-For instance, the lotus, the sun, the tree-of-life, flowery creepers etc. are seen in paintings, embroidery, weaving, carving and engraving.
-Other common motifs are fish, elephant, horse, peacock, circle, waves, temple, mosque etc. Many of these motifs have symbolical meanings.
-For example, the fish represents fertility, the sheaf of paddy prosperity, the lotus likewise.
+For instance, the lotus, the sun, the tree-of-life, flowery creepers, etc., are seen in paintings, embroidery, weaving, carving, and engraving.
+Other common motifs are fish, elephants, horses, peacocks, circles, waves, temples, mosques, etc. Many of these motifs have symbolic meanings.
+For example, the fish represents fertility, the sheaf of paddy prosperity, and the lotus likewise.
 Another important factor that has influenced the art and culture of this land is the six seasons.

 The folk art of Bangladesh has been largely contributed by the rural women because of the aesthetic value as well as the quality of their work.
 A key reason behind it was that in most cases their art has been non-commercial, whereas the folk art produced by men has a commercial value attached to it.
-Thus, artists like blacksmiths, potters, cobblers, painters, goldsmiths, brass-smiths, weavers earn their livelihood from what they produce while traditionally, in the past, Alpana artists or Nakshi kantha needlewomen were working within their homes and received no monetary recompense for their labour.
+Thus, artists like blacksmiths, potters, cobblers, painters, goldsmiths, brass-smiths, and weavers earn their livelihood from what they produce, while traditionally, in the past, Alpana artists or Nakshi kantha needlewomen were working within their homes and received no monetary recompense for their labour.
 Both Alpana and Nakshi kantha are some of the most attractive forms of Bangladeshi folk art.
-Pottery and Ivory are also some popular forms of the art.
+Pottery and ivory are also some popular forms of the art.